AnKosteck/ansible-cluster/roles/README.md

 * [Slurm](https://www.schedmd.com/) is also installed via downloading and compiling.
 Please see the [installation script](software/templates/slurm.sh) and the [main config](../config_template.yml)

 ## webserver
-*Hexa* supports the (basic) setup of a RHEL 7.X based website or webserver (in the future this role may be renamed to *website*) with *Ganglia* (*gmond* and *gmetad* this time) integration.
+*ansible-cluster* supports the (basic) setup of a RHEL 7.X based website or webserver (in the future this role may be renamed to *website*) with *Ganglia* (*gmond* and *gmetad* this time) integration.
 The installation for [Icinga](https://www.icinga.com/) as of now is not supported, some installation tasks are still being kept though.
 The **setup website** task supports self signed certificates and official certificates (you have to supply them yourself of course), the configuration happens again in the [main config](../config_template.yml).

 ## webserver_system
 This role handles the interfaces and firewall configuration on webservers.
 Since the frontend is configured in its own role, this should only be done to _non-frontend_ nodes.
 For the firewall configuration please look at the [firewall task](webserver_system/tasks/firewall.yml) and the [variables](webserver_system/vars/main.yml).